mdaffin/disconnected.systems/content/blog/2018-01-21-archlinux-repo-in-aws-bucket/index.md

 they are designed to build upon and complement each other each focusing on a different part of the problem.

-- **Part 1:** *Hosting an Arch Linux Repo in an Amazon S3 Bucket*
+- **Part 1:** Hosting an Arch Linux Repo in an *Amazon S3 Bucket* or [Hosted Git Repository]
 - **Part 2:** [Managing Arch Linux with Meta Packages]
 - **Part 3:** [Creating a Custom Arch Linux Installer]

+[Hosted Git Repository]: /blog/archlinux-repo-in-a-git-repo/
-[Managing Arch Linux with Meta Packages]: /blog/archlinux-meta-packages
+[Managing Arch Linux with Meta Packages]: /blog/archlinux-meta-packages/
-[Creating a Custom Arch Linux Installer]: /blog/archlinux-installer
+[Creating a Custom Arch Linux Installer]: /blog/archlinux-installer/

 When you use Arch Linux for any length of time you start collecting sets of [AUR] packages that you frequently use.
 Now, Arch Linux has loads of [AUR